Charles Edward ChapelRepublican

-- AUTHOR: "Author of more than 4,000 magazine and newspaper feature articles; 29 published books on police science, aviation, and firearms; several treatises in Encyclopaedia Brittanica." - Source: California Blue Book (1968)
+- PUBLISHED: "Author of more than 4,000 magazine and newspaper feature articles; 29 published books on police science, aviation, and firearms; several treatises in Encyclopaedia Brittanica." - Source: California Blue Book (1968)

 - Chapel died in his sleep after completing work on a children's book about the life of Henry Deringer (inventor of the Derringer pistol).

-- QUOTABLE: In the book "A Disorderly House", Don A. Allen describes Chapel (with whom he had served in Marines) on the night of the Jess Unruh legislative lock-in; "I haven't seen Charlie look so damned happy since he was hunting rebels in Nicaragua thirty years ago."
+- QUOTABLE: In the book "A Disorderly House: The Brown-Unruh Years in Sacramento", Don A. Allen describes Chapel (with whom he had served in Marines) on the night of the Jess Unruh legislative lock-in; "I haven't seen Charlie look so damned happy since he was hunting rebels in Nicaragua thirty years ago."

 Source: California Blue Book (1954), (1961), (1963)